raiden-network/raiden/docs/rest_api.rst

       }

    :statuscode 202: The joining of the token network for the token has been started but did not finish yet.
 Please check again once the related transaction has been mined.
-   :statuscode 204: For a successful connection creation
+   :statuscode 204: For a successful connection creation.
-   :statuscode 402: If any of the channel deposits fail due to insufficient ETH balance to pay for the gas of the on-chain transactions
+   :statuscode 402: If any of the channel deposits fail due to insufficient ETH balance to pay for the gas of the on-chain transactions.
-   :statuscode 408: If a timeout happened during any of the transactions
+   :statuscode 408: If a timeout happened during any of the transactions.
    :statuscode 409: If any of the provided input to the call is invalid.
-   :statuscode 500: Internal Raiden node error
+   :statuscode 500: Internal Raiden node error.
-   :reqjson int funds: amount of funding you want to put into the network
+   :reqjson int funds: Amount of funding you want to put into the network.
-   :reqjson int initial_channel_target: number of channels to open proactively
+   :reqjson int initial_channel_target: Number of channels to open proactively.
-   :reqjson float joinable_funds_target: fraction of funds that will be used to join channels opened by other participants
+   :reqjson float joinable_funds_target: Fraction of funds that will be used to join channels opened by other participants.

 .. http:delete:: /api/(version)/connections/(token_address)